silicon-efabless/tt06-silicon-tinytapeout-lm07/README.md

 ## Acknowledgement

-Thanks to [Prinyasu Sahoo](https://github.com/Priyansu122) for the [Tiny Tapeout](https://tinytapeout.com/) conversion of this project, [Silicon University](https://www.silicon.ac.in) for financial and infrastructure support, and previous students for their efforts to bring this project to a tapeout state.
+Thanks to [Priyansu Sahoo](https://github.com/Priyansu122) for the [Tiny Tapeout](https://tinytapeout.com/) conversion of this project, [Silicon University](https://www.silicon.ac.in) for financial and infrastructure support, and previous students for their efforts to bring this project to a tapeout state.

 # What is Tiny Tapeout?